streampulse/sp/templates/logbook.md

 #Mike's Logbook

+###thu20180628
+ + built API protocols for uploading model fits and predictions to server
+   + built supporting R code
+ + built API protocols for uploading model details to database
+   + built supporting R code
+ + added SQLAlchemy ORM for model table
+ + simplified model output RDS filenames and Shiny code that calls them
+###wed20180627
+ + updated database and R pipeline so that all model specifications can be tracked and the details of how each "best" model was run will not be lost
+###mon20180625
+ + fixed issue with HOBO parser. unrecognized column
+###thu20180621
+ + added StreamPULSE API functionality so that model spec data can be requested
+###wed20180620
+ + fixed problem in download page on data portal where changes to the date range were not being registered
+ + added model specs table to the database, so we can track the best model for each site and year
+###tue20180619
+ + arranging for AZ's East Canal site to be automatically synced with our database
+   + API call script is ready for when they update the API in a few weeks
 ###mon20180618
  + finished NEON data ingester for nitrate data product
    + water quality data product (with DO) not yet available, but nitrate script will be easily adaptable once it is